neomog/neomog/README.md

+Hey 👋

-Driven and detail-oriented software engineer with expertise in building, optimizing, and scaling web applications using modern frameworks and technologies.
+I am Nath and i am a driven and detail-oriented software engineer with expertise in building, optimizing, and scaling web applications using modern frameworks and technologies.
 I specialize in backend development, RESTful APIs, and database management while leveraging my skills to create efficient, scalable, and secure solutions.

 Key Areas of Expertise:
 - Backend Development: PHP, JavaScript,